 "Climate Change: Tales from the front line" - click here to watch my recent presentation at the 2018 World Ocean Summit, in Cancun, Mexico

-"Helping Nemo find home" - click here to watch my Three Minute Thesis, explaining my research on coral reef soundscapes in a warming world
+"Helping Nemo find home" - click here to watch a three minute summary of my PhD research on coral reef soundscapes.